dougeby/IntuneDocs/InTuneDocs/EndUser/encrypt-your-device-android.md

 - Make sure that your device is charged and plugged in.
 - Make sure that you've set a PIN or password on your device.
-- If you have already set a PIN or password on your device, try the following steps, which your IT administrator might require to make your device more secure.
+- If you've already set a PIN or password on your device, try the following steps, which your IT admin might require to make your device more secure.
 The menu names that you see might be slightly different from the ones in the steps, depending on the type of Android device you have.

 	1. Go to **Settings** > **Security** > **Screen lock**.
 Confirm your current PIN or password.